Pgramer1/SetViz/README.md

-# Set_Theory_Visualizer
+# Set_Oprations_Visualizer

-A tool to visualize set operations
+A user interactive tool to visualize set operations using python.